Sunhat/react-native-extra-dimensions-android/README.md

       ......
     }
     ```
+3. As this is a package with Java, you'll need to rebuild the project.

+e.g. `react-native run-android`

 4. Whenever you want to use it within React Native code now you can:

 `var ExtraDimensions = require('react-native-extra-dimensions-android');`